hungpham0411/guest-info-backend/docs/developer/dependency-management.md

 of date and/or contain vulnerabilities, and helps us upgrade or downgrade the versions of the tools and libraries we are using.

+Most of the tools/components of this project are packaged into separate Docker images.
+So we can manage the dependencies of each tool/component separately.
+Many of the tools also use NodeJS and its npm package manager to manage the dependencies of node modules that are installed into their containers.
+So managing dependencies in this project requires an understanding of concepts related to both Docker and Node/npm.
+We describe these briefly below and provide links to help you get started.

 ## Development dependencies vs application dependencies

 Before you start managing dependencies, you'll need to distinguish between